4 Principles for Building Great Leadership Teams

 Leadership and learning are indispensible to each other. — John F. Kennedy

-The pace of change and complexity of today’s global business environment ignited by rapid advances in technology and information access have increased the demands on today’s leadership teams from multiple perspectives — investors, customers, suppliers, regulators, and employees.
+The pace of change and complexity of today’s global business environment ignited by rapid advances in technology and information access have increased the demands on today’s executive or leadership teams from multiple perspectives — investors, customers, suppliers, regulators, and employees.
 It is no longer good enough (perhaps it never was) to simply put together a group of talented, experienced executives and assume that they will morph into a high-performing leadership team without at least some focus and effort.
 In this post we will describe 4 pragmatic principles that we believe are essential for building a great leadership team that can operate effectively in today’s fast-paced and complex environment.

 Principle 1: Deploy a Developmental Approach